 Using the Docker module, Metricbeat can be configured to ship a bunch of useful information about Docker containers running on the host:

 For more advanced processing and data enhancement, you can define Logstash as your output (remember to use the beats input plugin in Logstash to collect the data from metricbeat).
-Kafka and Redis are also supported as output destinations, for more complex and traffic-heavy pipelines.
+Kafka and Redis also have support as output destinations, for more complex and traffic-heavy pipelines.

 Now that we understand the basics of configuring Metricbeat, it’s time to actually run the program.